neapsix/.dotfiles/README.md

 Then, create symlinks in your home directory to the files.

 ### Create Symlinks Using GNU Stow
 Use `stow` To easily create symlinks for mulitple files at a time.
-Just `cd` to the directory and use stow to link these files.
-By default, stow creates links one level up in the tree for all the files within the specified directory.
+Just `cd` to the directory and use `stow` to link these files.
+By default, the command creates links one level up in the tree for all the files within the specified directory.

 For example, in `˜/.dotfiles/` run